Human shield (law): Modern warfare tactic

-If the belligerent attacks in areas where human shields are used, this can weaken international and domestic support by exploiting harmed civilians.
+If the belligerent attacks in areas where human shields are used, this can weaken international and domestic support by exploiting harmed protected civilians.
 For nations that are particularly sensitive to collateral damage, an enemy's use of shields may effectively deter or delay military actions.

 There have been numerous documented incidents where this tactic has not been successful in deterring attacks, including the Amiriyah shelter bombing during the First Gulf War.
 After the death of two Western activists serving as voluntary human shields in Gaza, Véronique Dudouet wrote that human shields have become less effective, since bad media publicity no longer deters soldiers from using lethal force against them.

+In the 21st century, the tactic has also been used strategically by Palestinian militant groups such as Hamas.
+According to NATO research, the strategic use of human shields by groups like Hamas hinges on exploiting Israel's aim to minimize civilian casualties and the sensitivity of Western public opinion.
+This tactic allowed Hamas to either accuse Israel of war crimes if civilian casualties occur or to protect its assets and continue operations if the Israel Defense Forces limits its military response.
+This approach is an example of "lawfare", using legal and public platforms to challenge an adversary.
+In November 2023, Cambridge University Professor Marc Weller stated that "The very fact that we have seen 44 [Israeli] soldiers killed in the [Israeli invasion of the Gaza Strip] and almost 11,000 [Palestinian] civilians gives an indication that the calculation of proportionality in Gaza has left the bounds of reasonableness."
+There are also scholars arguing that deliberate civilian casualties in Gaza are later depicted as human shields by Israel.
+In this, Israel makes no distinction between voluntary and involuntary human shields.
+To reduce the number of civilian casualties, the IDF often uses the tactic of "roof knocking".
+However, this tactic has proven to be insufficient and is sometimes argued to be a purely legal strategy of the IDF, allowing it to efficiently label civilian casualties as human shields.